david-ort/dge-holothuria-glaberrima/README.md

-# Differential Gene Expression in Holothuria glaberrima using Salmon & edgeR description:
+# Differential Gene Expression in Holothuria glaberrima using Salmon & edgeR

 Working under the supervision of Prof. Humberto Ortiz Zuazaga, I set out to analyze Differential Gene Expression on a sea cucumber species; Holothuria glaberrima.